kushal19057/iiitd-ip-tutorial-matplotlib/README.md

 - [Data Science Handbook - Matplotlib examples](https://jakevdp.github.io/PythonDataScienceHandbook/04.00-introduction-to-matplotlib.html)

-I have created some mini-projects in the Github issues tab.
-Interested students can go through them and create a Github Pull Request if they would like to submit their code / idea against the Github issue.
+I have created some mini-projects in [Github issues](https://github.com/kushal19057/iiitd-ip-tutorial-matplotlib/issues) .
+Interested students can go through it and create a Github Pull Request if they would like to submit their code / idea against the Github issue.